 The holiday season is upon us and that can mean only one thing – I’m about to have a freezer full of leftover turkey!

 In all seriousness, this time of year means I’m roasting lots of turkey for various gatherings of family and friends.
 As a result, there are lots of leftovers for me to use later on.

 But this puff pastry pot pie is, hands down, my favourite way to use all that leftover turkey breast.
 And pretty soon it’s going to be yours too!

 Here are some other classic ideas for using leftover turkey:

 - Make soup!
-Substitute turkey for chicken in your favourite chicken soup recipes (or try my Slow Cooker Chicken Noodle Soup recipe!)
+Substitute leftover turkey breast for chicken in your favourite chicken soup recipes (or try my Slow Cooker Chicken Noodle Soup recipe!)

 - Make a casserole!
-Substitute turkey for chicken in your favourite easy weeknight meals that call for pre-cooked chicken breasts.
+Substitute turkey for chicken in your favourite easy weeknight meals that call for cooked chicken breast.
 My One Pot Creamy Chicken Enchilada Pasta is a great one to try!